-INDIVIDUALS & SOCIETY
+INDIVIDUALS & SOCIETIES

-Individuals and Societies encourage students to respect and understand the world around them, and provide a skills base to facilitate further learning.
+Individuals and Societies encourages students to respect and understand the world around them, and provide a skills base to facilitate further learning.
 This is achieved through the study of individuals, societies and environments in a variety of contexts.

 Our learning environment aims to produce students who are well-informed, critical thinkers.
 Strong emphasis is placed on developing a solid understanding of ecological sustainability, environmental issues, Australia’s past and place in the modern world as well as active citizenship.